 How to reach Eindhoven University of Technology campus

 To reach the location of the workshop, head towards the TU/e campus from the train station.
-The exact location of the workshop on the campus will be announced later on.
+The workshop will take place in the Flux building (no. 19 on the campus map) in lecture room 1.02, which can be reached after walking up the stairs opposite the main entrance of the building.